 Looking to spice up your date night, celebrate a special occasion or indulge in something beautiful with the girls?
 Put Milton’s Cuisine Garden Dinner on your calendar.
-We visited last Sunday, but upcoming dates include July 17, August 21, Sept 18 and Oct 9.
+You can read about our dinner here; 2017 dates include May 21, June 4, Sept 24 and Oct 15.

 Milton’s sits in historic Crabapple (NOT Alpharetta – it’s decidedly Milton!)
 The building is a beautiful farmhouse design, with rich wood floors and walls, and white tablecloths…giving it a rustic, charming feel.